Diseases

 Congenital infection can occur.
 Semen from animals in the advanced stages of infection can be infected with the organism.

-• The epidemiological significance of congenital infection is not known.
+The epidemiological significance of congenital infection and other proposed transmission routes is not known.

-• The role of faecal-contaminated water needs to better described.
+The role of faecal-contaminated water needs to be better described.

 • Conditions that favour spread

-Poor hygiene, pooling milk/colostrum to feed to young calves, close contact with adult animals and high stocking densities.
+Poor hygiene leading to increased contact with (MAP contaminated) faeces, pooling of milk/colostrum to feed young calves, close contact with adult animals and high stocking densities.

 • Detection and Immune response to infection